 Ranked behind Thailand, Vietnam is the second largest point which flights via most amongst countries of Indochina.
 Three international airports are built at Ho Chi Minh City, Hanoi and Danang respectively, with the first two airports handling the most international flights in total.

 Traveling between the five tourist countries of Indochina (Vietnam, Thailand, Laos, Myanmar and Cambodia) has never been so simple and easy since they are well connected with planes.
-Besides, a 18-Day Vietnam & China Discovery Tour strings the two countries up, giving you the best experience of Asia.
+Besides, make a Vietnam & Cambodia discovery tour will give you the best experience of Indochina.

 Indochina Odyssey Tours help arrange flights for those taking our tour service or wanting a flight ticket to the next destination.